 The surgery is equipped to treat minor injuries like small cuts and joint sprains.
-If the injury is more severe or may involve a broken bone then you should attend a local Minor Injuries Unit or A&E Department:
+If the injury is more severe or may involve a broken bone then you should attend a local Minor Injuries Unit or Accident and Emergency (A&E) Department:

 A Minor Injury Unit Service is available at Cannock Chase Hospital.

-Accident & Emergency (A&E) services are also available at:
+Accident and Emergency services are also available at:

 - Walsall Manor Hospital

 - Royal Stoke University Hospital, Stoke on Trent, telephone 01782 715444.

 Also in the event of poisoning or overdose the attend the local Accident and Emergency department.